 - Jessie Gap

 Found within Emily and Jessie Gap Conservation Reserve about 15 km east of town, Jessie Gap is the easternmost of the two gaps.
-Bowers have been recorded at the site of the Western Bowerbirds.
+The bowers of the Western Bowerbird have been recorded at the site.
 During times when it rains and water appears in the gap, various species have been sighted here including Painted Finch, Diamond Dove, Dusky Grasswren, Black-chinned Honeyeater, Striated and Red-browed Pardalote among others.

 - Trephina Gorge